 Encouraging criticism of the government

-On 26 May, Prime Minister-in-waiting and de facto leader of Parti Keadilan Rakyat, Anwar Ibrahim called on the Malaysian media to “start doing its job and criticising the new Pakatan Harapan government”.
+On 26 May, Prime Minister-in-waiting and de facto leader of Parti Keadilan Rakyat, Anwar Ibrahim called on the Malaysian media to “start doing its job and criticizing the new Pakatan Harapan government”.
 He also urged the media to take seriously its role of providing checks and balances in the country.

-While Malaysia is liberalising in its approach to media criticism, Singapore’s mainstream media remains firmly in the grip of the ruling party.
+While Malaysia is liberalizing in its approach to media criticism, Singapore’s mainstream media remains firmly in the grip of the ruling party.
 In the 2018 Reporters Without Borders Press Freedom Index, Singapore ranked a dismal 151 out of 180 countries, behind Malaysia (145) and on par with third-world African countries like Ethiopia and Swaziland.